allnulled/json-stringify-once/README.md

 stringify(window, null, 4); // formatted
 ```

-Notice that the method used is not `stringify`, but `stringifyOnce`.
+Notice that the method used is not `JSON.stringify`, but `JSON.stringifyOnce`.

 ## 3. Conclusion